UNESCO Prize for Peace Education

-The UNESCO Prize for Peace Education has been awarded annually since 1981.
-The main goal of UNESCO education prize is to encourage excellent effort in the drive to reach a better quality education.
-The prize is endowed up to US$60,000 and honours extraordinary activities for peace education in the spirit of the UNESCO constitution.
+The UNESCO Prize for Peace Education was awarded annually beginning 1981.
+The main goal of UNESCO education prize was to encourage excellent effort in the drive to reach a better quality education.
+The prize endowed up to US$60,000 and a statuette designed by spanish sculptor Apel·les Fenosa for UNESCO.
+It honored extraordinary activities for peace education in the spirit of the UNESCO constitution.
+The prize was phased out in 2013.